 Following a request from the camp priest, Fr Giacobazzi, it was agreed that two Nissen huts would be joined together to provide a chapel.
 Among the Italians in Camp 60 was an artist, Domenico Chiocchetti, and he was given the task of transforming the two Nissen huts into a chapel.
 He was assisted by other tradesmen - in particular Giuseppe Palumbi a blacksmith, and Domenico Buttapasta a cement worker.

-Domenico Chiocchetti carried in this pocket a small prayer card given to him by his mother before he left his home in Italy and it was the image on that card of the Madonna and Child by Nicolo Barabino that Chiocchetti based his painting above the alter in the Chapel.
+Domenico Chiocchetti carried in this pocket a small prayer card given to him by his mother before he left his home in Italy and it was the image on that card of the Madonna and Child by Nicolo Barabino that Chiocchetti based his painting above the altar in the Chapel.
 Initially when he was commissioned to paint above the alter by the Camp Commandant, Major Buckland, he realised that the prisoner was a very talented artist and he was allowed to continue painting to make the building more attractive.

 Now, 70 years after the completion of the Chapel, it is one of Orkney's major tourist attractions with over 100,000 visitors every year.